WEREMSOFT/raylib-wiki-fork/Compile-for-OSX.md

 ````
 ..Or just don't use CLITERAL and use (Color){255,255,255,255} instead.
 (That would be all white)

-Now running build.sh (After setting permissions appropriately) will compile your program!
-No Xcode needed.

 # Building Statically, so you can Run on Other Computers